ysmood/nofs/doc/readme.jst.md

 Goto [changelog](doc/changelog.md)

-## Function Alias
+## Function Name Alias

-For some naming convention reasons, `nofs` also uses some common alias for fucntions.
+For some naming convention reasons, `nofs` also uses some common alias for fucntion names.
 See [src/alias.coffee](src/alias.coffee).

 ## API